mineblock11/minedocs/docs/guides/keybinding.md

 All this does is add our keybinding to the Minecraft controls menu.
 This is not necessarily a required step, though it's very important for users to be able to configure your keybinding.

-## Interacting with your KeyBinding
+## Interacting with your Keybinding

 To interact with your keybind, there are two options: